OliInTheValley/SpatioTemporal_Analysis/README.md

-# Spatio-temporal brain aging map analysis
+# Spatio-temporal brain aging analysis
 This GitHub repository documents the core analyses of a spatiotemporal RNA-seq study on mouse brain aging, including 1,076 samples from 15 regions spanning 7 ages and two rejuvenating interventions.
-The analyses were performed within an R 3.6 enviornment.
+If an interactive version of the data is preferred, please visit our Shiny-App: https://twc-stanford.shinyapps.io/spatiotemporal_brain_map/

 We recommend to re-create the directory setup provided here, consisting of:
 1. Rscripts - a folder where the core scripts are stored